 3. Social and Emotional Skills

 Music education provides social benefits and is effective in helping students understand socialization.
 Songs can teach students how to greet one another, take turns, and many more skills needed for classroom collaboration and student cooperation.

 The Rock, Rap, Tap & Learn Album helps young students develop self-esteem and body awareness.
 The Sing, Sound and Count With Me Album prepares Pre-K students for elementary school with songs about letters, numbers, and manners.
 Finally, the Get Set for School: Sing Along Album combines music with dance and encourages students to get active as they learn foundational concepts.

 At Learning Without Tears we understand the extensive benefits of music and the impact it has on children’s learning and development.
 That’s why we integrate fun and educational songs into our Pre-K and early elementary school curricula.

 Our NEW Pre-K Interactive Teaching Tool brings learning to life with multimedia assets, including music and videos that include children singing and moving to our music.
 Find out more here.

 - Our Handwriting Interactive Teaching Tool for children in K-5 also features embedded music, videos, and much more.
 Find out more here.

-Teachers and occupational therapists looking to implement music into their lessons can also find our albums on our website or on iTunes.
+Teachers and occupational therapists looking to implement music into their lessons can also find our albums on our website.